-For more information on how to schedule your COVID-19 Vaccine (First Dose, Third Dose, or Booster Dose) at IHA or St. Joe's Medical Group, visit the link below.Schedule your COVID-19 Vaccine
+For more information on how to schedule your COVID-19 Vaccine (First Dose, Third Dose, or Booster Dose), visit the link below.Schedule your COVID-19 Vaccine

 There are questions about the need for additional doses of the COVID-19 vaccine.
 Read below to learn more about the difference between a booster shot and a third dose and the eligibility for each.

 A COVID-19 booster shot is an additional dose of a vaccine given after the protection provided by the initial dose naturally begins to decrease over time.
 The booster is designed to help people maintain their level of immunity for longer.

 Everyone ages 5 years and older should get 1 booster after completing their COVID-19 vaccine primary series, if eligible.

 You do not need to go back to the same IHA office you received your previous vaccines for boosters and third doses.
 Appointment availability may be limited at some practices.
 If you have trouble finding an appointment, you can visit the CDC Vaccine Finder website: www.vaccines.gov.

 IHA is offering third doses of COVID-19 vaccine to individuals who received either the Pfizer-BioNTech (Comirnaty) or Moderna vaccines and have a qualifying medical condition, based on FDA and CDC guidance.

 Based on CDC recommendations, third vaccine doses are available now for people who are considered moderately or severely immunosuppressed and those: